loading

 OSHA Table 1 Compliance

-Professional contractors in the US must adhere to OSHA standard 29 CFR 1926.1153.
+As a responsible stone fabricator tools supplier, we emphasize that professional contractors and commercial workshops in the US must strictly adhere to OSHA standard 29 CFR 1926.1153.

-• Wet Cutting: This is the primary engineering control.
-It generally exempts the operator from wearing a respirator if performed outdoors or for less than 4 hours indoors.
+• Wet Cutting: This is the primary engineering control on any commercial bridge saw.
+Utilizing continuous water flow not only aids in crucial heat dissipation & friction reduction for your continuous rim diamond blades, but it also generally exempts the operator from wearing a respirator if performed outdoors or for less than 4 hours indoors.

 • Housekeeping: Dry sweeping is prohibited.
-Use HEPA vacuums or wet sweeping compounds to clean up dust.
+Use HEPA vacuums or wet sweeping compounds to clean up abrasive dust before it ruins the bearings of your cutting equipment.

-• Respiratory: Even with water controls, an N95 respirator provides a necessary backup layer of protection.
+• Respiratory: Even with water controls running while maintaining the optimal cutting RPM for porcelain, an N95 or P100 respirator provides a mandatory backup layer of protection against microscopic particles.

-• Hearing: Wet saws and grinders operate at decibel levels that cause permanent hearing damage over time.
+• Hearing: Wet saws and heavy-duty grinders operate at extreme decibel levels that cause permanent hearing damage over time.
+Proper earmuffs or earplugs are non-negotiable.

 Finishing the Edge